numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 the approach proposed by PEP 211, which suggested defining ``@`` to be the equivalent of ``itertools.product``.
 The problem with this is that when taken on its own terms, adding an infix operator for ``itertools.product`` is just silly.
+(Similar arguments apply to a suggestion that arose during discussions of a draft of this PEP, that ``@`` be defined as a general operator for function composition.)
 Matrix multiplication has a uniquely strong rationale for inclusion as an infix operator.
 There almost certainly don't exist any other binary operations that will ever justify adding another infix operator.

 **Add a ``.dot`` method to array types so as to allow "pseudo-infix" A.dot(B) syntax:** This has been in numpy for some years, and in many cases it's better than dot(A, B).
 But it's still much less readable than real infix notation, and in particular still suffers from an extreme overabundance of parentheses.
-See `Motivation`_ above.
+See `Why does matrix multiplication need an infix operator?`_ above.

-**Add lots of new operators / add a new generic syntax for defining infix operators:** In addition to this being generally un-Pythonic and repeatedly rejected by BDFL fiat, this would be using a sledgehammer to smash a fly.
+**Add lots of new operators / add a new generic syntax for defining infix operators:** In addition to being generally un-Pythonic and repeatedly rejected by BDFL fiat, this would be using a sledgehammer to smash a fly.
 There is a consensus in the scientific python community that matrix multiplication really is the only missing infix